 If you are considering building or renovating a home using a cost-plus contract, think again.
 From a homeowner’s perspective, there few advantages to cost-plus and many disadvantages.
+The risks of entering a cost-plus contract far outweigh any potential benefits.

 I receive a steady stream of questions and complaints from owners who have run into serious problems on cost-plus jobs.
 In a number of cases, the final costs are more than double the original estimate.